5l1v3r1/learning_for_oscp/basics/dns/whatdnsis.md

 I now set the current server to one of the nameservers. this is because I am interested in finding the latest information about the domain.
 Note that querying from your own dns server may not give you the accurate information every time.
 I set the type to MX and again type in the domain name.
 What we get is a list of mail servers responsible for handling emails sent to that domain.
 The number before them denotes the priority with which to fetch mails.
 Lower the number, higher the priority.

 Next I set the type to CNAME and type in a subdomain.
-I get
+I get a canonical name as infosecinstitute.com.
+This means any request to the queried domain (in this case prateek.searching-eye.com) will be redirected to infosecinstitute.com.

+I will take this moment to introduce DIG which is a handy little tool, we can also do the same queries using DIG.
+Let's
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNjkzNjg5MCw3MTM4MTE0ODMsLTE2OT
+eyJoaXN0b3J5IjpbLTkwMTk0MzQxNCw3MTM4MTE0ODMsLTE2OT
 IzNzcxNCwzNTY5MDYyOSw4ODgxMjYzMDQsNDMyNzcwODk4LDQw
 NzQ4MjE0OCwtMjA4ODc0NjYxMl19
 -->